samsura89/refrigeration_model/README.md

 4. Use facebook's prophet package for timeseries prediction

-5. A few more hours would have ensured better results, because the whole pipeline is kind of in place.
+5. A few more hours would have ensured better results, because the whole pipeline is kind of in place, and refining the overall predictions would be easier.

+6. Saved the device specific information more efficiently.